 To battle this problem, BELLATRIX offers an automatic way of handling the browser life cycle across multiple tests.
-You need to set this behavior in the Browser attribute applied to each test class.
+You need to set this lifecycle in the Browser attribute applied to each test class.

-The browser lifecycle is configured through the browser behavior property.
+The browser lifecycle is configured through the browser lifecycle property.
 Available options:

 For each test a separate WebDriver instance is created and the previous browser is closed.